-The Cambridge Model Engineering Society welcomes you.
+The Cambridge & District Model Engineering Society welcomes you.
 The Society enjoys a quiet and peaceful location bordering fields on the south western edge of the city.
 The M11 is nearby (but not too close!) giving easy access from all directions.

 We look forward to welcoming you for an enjoyable afternoon.
-A few things to be aware when visting us:
+A few things to be aware when visting

-For the origins of the Society, we must go back over seventy-five years as it was formed in 1938 when there were fifteen people in the Cambridge area that had a common interest in Model Engineering and they eventually formed the nucleus of the Society.
+For the origins of the Society, we must go back over eighty years as it was formed in 1938 when there were fifteen people in the Cambridge area that had a common interest in Model Engineering and they eventually formed the nucleus of the Society.

 Meetings in those early days were held in the Old Railway Band Room, off Argyle Street, and the Society continued in a small but active scale until 1939 when, at the outbreak of World War II, it was disbanded for the duration.
 However, Society activities were kept alive by several members who, despite the troubled times, still managed to run their model locomotives at local events to raise money for charities.